felipepalazzo/geolocation/README.md

 1. You must fork this repository into a private repository on your own account and push your code in there.
 1. Once finished, you must give the user **ac-recruitment** read permission on your repository so that you can be evaluated.
 Then, please contact back your recruiter and he will get an engineer to evaluate your test.
 1. After you are evaluated, the recruiter will remove your read permission from the original repository.
+1. Its very important that these steps are followed accordingly, as your git and overall version control skill will also be evaluated.

 ### Format ###